 Processing with Pix4D

-When you create a new Pix4D project and add the video frames extracted by Inspector, the software will recognize them (tags in the image exif) and automatically select the correct camera model: Elios2_2.7_3840x2160
+When you create a new Pix4D project and add the video frames extracted by Inspector, the software will recognize them (via tags in the image exif) and automatically select the correct camera model, for 4K this is: Elios2_2.7_3840x2160

 If you extracted the images with another tool than Inspector, they will not be recognized and you will have to manually select the camera model from a dropdown menu.
-Note that the Elios 2 camera model is only available for the 4K format.
-Pix4D will not show it if you are using images with a different format.
+Note that the Elios 2 camera model is available for the 4K and FHD video formats, and 12MP still format.

 Processing options template